shaundaley39/CarND-Path-Planning-Project/README.md

 ## Implementation

-#### Spline
+#### Lane Paths

-To assist with generating trajectories along lanes, we generate an array of cubic spline models (one for each lane) using an appropriate [open source library](https://kluge.in-chemnitz.de/opensource/spline/spline.h).
-This is handled in lines 66-109 in [main.cpp](src/main.cpp).

-Note here: at first, a cubic spline was inferred directly using the 181 map waypoints for the track.
-While this resulted in visually correct behaviour (the vehicle drove seamlessly in the centre of its lane around the entire track), the simulator failed the car as driving "out of lane".
-The reason for this error was that the simulator (wrongly) judges the car as "out of lane" if it departs from a margin of the straight lines between successive waypoints.
-This was "solved" by generating additional waypoints halfway between each of the provided "map" waypoints.
-This slightly denser set of waypoints was sufficient to keep the car "in lane" according to the simulator's assessment, though in fact the vehicle now deviates more from the centre of its lane (judged visually).
+To follow a highway in one of its three lanes (with the possibility of shifting between lanes), it's necessary to have a model of the paths of these highway lanes.
+To do this, we use a spline model based upon this [open source library](https://kluge.in-chemnitz.de/opensource/spline/spline.h), but extended to support paths through multidimensional spaces plus other features that will be relevant later on.
+The implementation can be found in [spline.h](src/spline.h).

+In lines 67-91 of [main.cpp](src/main.cpp) we take map data and construct an array of 2-dimensional splines, providing real value parameterized paths for each of the three highway lanes.
+Note that straight line interpolation is used - this produces an inferior result to piecewise cubic interpolation (visible swaying of the car as it passes each map waypoint, and greater deviation from the centre of the lane), however the automated assessment of whether a car is in its lane is based on a margin about the straight line between waypoints.
+Unfortunately, it was necessary to use straight line interpolation to pass this test.

+Note also that we extend this path model 10% beyond the wrap-around s value.
+This simplifies trajectory generation.

 #### Lane Model

-For each planning cycle, the first interesting part of our code is the lane model update, seen in lines 190-215 in [main.cpp](src/main.cpp).
+For each planning cycle, the first interesting part of our code is the lane model update, seen in lines 164-191 in [main.cpp](src/main.cpp).

 We consider the state of the world at the end of the trajectory that our car is already planned to follow.
 For each lane, we approximate the "lane speed" as the speed of the next vehicle ahead of where our car will be (at the end of its prior trajectory), or as our target speed (46 miles per hour) if no such vehicle is detected.